gizemozd/sp4e-assignments/HW3/README.md

 # Homework 3

 ## Description
-Repository containing the second assignment for MATH-611: Scientific Programming for Engineers.
-The goal of this exercise is to get familiar with the concepts related to object oriented programming in C++.
+Repository containing the third assignment for MATH-611: Scientific Programming for Engineers.
+The goal of this exercise is to use an external library made for scientific computing and adapt it to our needs through a wrapping interface.
+FFTW library is used to code a heat equation solver.

 ## Requirements
 Minimum requirements and compile options are listed below: